Perusall offers three types of Review-Based assignments to facilitate peer learning and structured feedback:

 -

-In the Submission phase, students submit their work.
+In the Submission phase, authors submit their initial work.
 Students can upload documents with the following formats:

 - Images

-During Review of submissions, reviewers can complete the following activities while reading their assigned document(s):
+During Review of submissions, reviewers log in to evaluate their assigned peer documents.

-- Use the Rubric to assign scores based on the instructor-specified criteria.
+Rubric scoring: Assign scores based on your criteria.

 Authors will not be able to access their document with reviewer feedback until the Author review and response stage.